StarRocks/starrocks/loading/SparkLoad.md

 * Create resource

-`resource-name` is the name of the Spark resource configured in StarRocks.
+`resource-name` is the name of the Apache Spark™ resource configured in StarRocks.

-`PROPERTIES` are parameters relating to the Spark resource, as follows:
+`PROPERTIES` are parameters relating to the Apache Spark™ resource, as follows:

 * **type**: Resource type, required, currently only supports S     park     .
 * **spark** Related parameters are as follows.
 * `spark.master`: Required, currently supports yarn.
-* `spark.submit.deployMode`: The deployment mode of the Spark program, required, currently supports both cluster and client.
+* `spark.submit.deployMode`: The deployment mode of the Apache Spark™ program, required, currently supports both cluster and client.
 * `spark.hadoop.fs.defaultFS`: Required if master is yarn.
 * Parameters related to yarn resource manager, required if      master is yarn.
 * Single point resource manager required